Last Modified: Sep 18, 2019

 Related AskF5 Article: K30764018

 The TMM - Host interface may stall when the kernel memory is fragmented, causing TMM and MCPD to become disconnected with one another.
 MCPD logs 'Removed publication with publisher id TMM<x>' and TMM restarts cleanly.
+TMM often logs '01010020:2: MCP Connection aborted, exiting' after a delay of seconds to minutes or more with a timestamp at time of event.
 If this issue occurs during early TMM startup, then TMM logs 'MCP connection expired early in startup; retrying'.
 Note that it is possible for TMM not to be able to properly restart after encountering this issue until the underlying memory condition has cleared.
 This can potentially carry on indefinitely.

 The system will be inoperative and unable to pass traffic while TMM restarts.
 A redundant system will fail over to its peer.